 When to apply?

-Early registration is until December 31st (Applicants who sign up by December 31st can receive a $1000 discount, a free flight to Israel) Our registration deadline is March 31st, however we will still accept applications based on open spots.
+Early registration is until December 31st (Applicants who sign up by December 31st can receive a $1000 discount, a free flight to Israel) Our registration deadline is open Until June 15,2020 however we will still accept applications based on open spots.

 How long is the program?

-The program is 9-months (from August 26th- June 1st).
+The program is 5-months (from October 12th,2020- March 14th, 2021).
 We are based in the heart of Jerusalem and focus on the Arts, Judaism, and Israel.
 The three month internship program after the first 6 months is optional.